 Before identifying as a “peace-loving nation” after World War II, Japan had an imperial legacy and was known for conflict.
 Although still marked as a monarchy, Japan entered the twentieth century as the leading industrialized Asian nation.
 Capitalism and a free-market economy grew profoundly as reforms paved the way for a strong private sector.
 As Japan’s economy became more Western, its government became more democratic.
 This was realized with the progression of a two-party parliamentary system after WWI.
 The 1918 election of commoner Hara Takashi as Prime Minister paved the way for democratic change in Japan.
 However, instability and Hara’s assassination thwarted long-term political peace as different leaders and parties alternated in power.
 Such government conflict reflected the growing Japanese discontentment for a modernized society.

 During this time and after World War I, the emergence of powerful military leaders and the revival of traditional religious Shinto molded the image of Imperial Japan.
-The Showa period beginning in 1927 led to a reimagining of traditional Shinto into neo-Shintoism in which the emperor is at the center of religious life and Japanese virtues are to be upheld over Western practices.
+The Showa period, beginning in 1927, led to a reimagining of traditional Shinto into neo-Shintoism in which the emperor is at the center of religious life and Japanese virtues are to be upheld over Western practices.
 As a result, increased extremism and nationalism led to numerous domestic acts of violence and military hostility overseas in the 1930s.
 The Imperial Japanese Army was heavily involved in China as it sought to promote its national interests.
 Japan ultimately left the League of Nations and moved towards militarism.
 They exercised their power in numerous offensive engagements in and against China.
 Its success in this national campaign for power was possible by the various assassinations of current and former prime ministers during the 1930s that put various military leaders in charge.
 These actions continued to anger the West and distance the West from Japan.

 Tensions expanded in the 1940s as Japan attempted to unite and rule “Greater East Asia” and dissolve Western influence.
-Agreements with the Axis powers further strained relations leading to American embargos and trade restrictions on Japan.
+Agreements with the Axis powers further strained relations, leading to American embargos and trade restrictions on Japan.
 Negotiations between the two nations floundered as each country was fearful of the other and upset with foreign policy.
 The failure of the negotiations ultimately led to the Japanese bombing of Pearl Harbor in 1941.

 Because of its military defeats and the devastation from the atomic bomb strikes in 1945, Japan could not maintain “Greater East Asia” or continue the war, and it surrendered on September 2, 1945.
-Japan’s “unconditional surrender” meant the total dismantling of the Imperial Japanese Army and complete subjection to the Allied Powers which included military occupation.
+Japan’s “unconditional surrender” meant the total dismantling of the Imperial Japanese Army and complete subjection to the Allied Powers, which included military occupation.
 Its sovereignty was restricted, and its colonies were taken away due to the agreement.
 Their surrender would denote the end of Imperial Japan and start the transition towards a peaceful democracy.

 1945- Abe